 Kids in the Waldorf schools learn to knit at age 6, which is when my oldest daughter learned.
 My younger daughter is learning at age 7.

-Knit with your kids!
-Kids need to see us being creative.
-They need to see the process — how long it takes us to knit things, and that we persevere, rip out stitches, pick up dropped stitches, and so forth.
+I also recommend that you knit with your kids.
+Kids need to see us being creative, too.
+They need to see the process of creation — how long it takes us to knit things, and that we persevere, rip out stitches, pick up dropped stitches, and so forth.

-I prefer to not show kids at first.
-I wait until they have the hang of knitting.
-Do it for them if you know how – or learn how yourself with this video.
-Cast on for them and start by teaching your kids the knit stitch.
+For casting on, I prefer to not show kids at first.
+I wait until they have the hang of the knit stitch.